EliR94/GoBackendProject/README.md

 * GET /healthcheck
     * Request:
         * No request body or headers required
-    * Expected Responce:
+    * Expected Response:
         * Status Code: `200`
         * Body: `"All Good!"` - if the API is running without error
 * GET /greetings
     * Request:
         * No request body or headers required
-    * Expected Responce:
+    * Expected Response:
         * Status Code: `200`
         * Body: `{
   "items": [